fkarg/fkarg.github.io/drafts/identity.md

   happens every three years
 - what about teleporting/duplicating?
 - what about saving and recreating later?
+- what in the case of being in a simulation

 ## mentally
 - but we learn and change over time, sometimes tremendously so